 - When one of the parts is significantly stronger than the other part.
-In this case, the visual centre will still be in the more massive part.
+In this case, the visual centre will still be in a more massive part.

-- When horizon is not one of your significant lines.
+- When the horizon is not one of your signature lines.

 - Again, when you have symmetry.
 A good example would be a landscape with reflections.

 - Panoramic shots.
 The prolonged shape of the pano adds weight to the bigger side.
 So, if you feel fine putting a horizon onto the top third for the regular 3 x 2 shot, the same approach for the pano makes the foreground overly heavy and chokes the whole photo.
 Put the horizon much closed to the centre.

 Everyone knows what symmetry is.
 Look for it anywhere – architecture, reflections.
 Symmetry is closely related to the balance and to the way humans are made.
 Humans are symmetrical, and we have binocular vision, we have two parts of the brain, etc. Symmetry is everywhere.
 That’s why we tend to like it and to look for it.
 Symmetry is good for the central composition when the image is symmetrical relating to either vertical or horizontal line going through the image.

 A very cool technique is to find a resemblance between entirely different objects.
 The key is to see similar shapes and accentuate them with the composition.
 Once you have noticed similarities, use other composition rules to build the photo.
 The more significant the difference between the objects the better is the visual effect.
 The resemblance could be straight or mirror; it can be of a different size but with the same shape.
 It’s fun to spot and a pure pleasure to photograph.
 The resemblance is somewhat similar to the Repetition (covered later in this article) but typically requires a more complex shape that is easy to distinguish between other forms.

 Radial Photography Composition